cdestradab/etch-a-sketch/PSEUDO.md

 > EXTRAS:
 a.
 Rather than a color change from black to white, each interaction should randomize the square’s RGB value entirely.
-b.
-Additionally, implement a progressive darkening effect where each interaction adds 10% more black or color to the square.
-The objective is to achieve a completely black square only after ten interactions.